AlexanderIbrahim1/nn_fourbody_potential/PLAN.md

 - the short-range interaction energies are the most important ones for my purposes
   - I need to get some more, and then retrain

+### Add short-range and long-range extrapolations [DONE]

+- Long-range
+- take a linear combination of the NNPES energy and the dispersion energy
+  - also use the same "connecting function" that the SG potential used (with different parameters)
+    - maybe the decay should be much faster, because the NNPES energy converges fairly quickly to the long-range energy anyways?

+- Short-range
+- do what was done in the 3BPES paper
+  - assume that the four-body interaction energy varies exponentially with the scaling of all 6 side lengths
+  - if a 6-tuple input has side lengths that are too small:
+    - get three inputs with side lengths in the training domain
+    - calculate energies for these three inputs
+    - perform an exponential extrapolation to the small input
+  - if the exponential increase is too drastic, switch to a linear extrapolation
+- this is more complicated, and requires a buffering system
+  - because the inputs to the NN, and the outputs, no longer match 1-to-1, if 3 inputs are needed for a single energy

 ## 2023-02-24